CosmicTheDuck/Small-Python-GD-Mods/README.md

 DieOnPlayingADemon: Its in the title, Die instantly on entering a demon

 Freeze After 10 Attempts: Freezes your icon after ten attempts (note that it will freeze your icon until the game is closed)

+The Game Closes On Death: your game dies on death